 The following articles take two forms.
 In the “A Conversation with ….” format, piece is presented in a traditional interview style.
-“The Art of…” format is also based on an extensive interview, but is presented as an article on the artists work.
+“The Art of…” format is based on an extensive interview, but presented as an article on the artists work.
 There is little qualitative difference between the two, though “The Art of …” approach does allow me a bit more scope in writing about an artists work.

 One final caveat.
 Artists grow and change.
 These articles express their approach to making art at the time the piece was published.
 I have provided the year with each interview in order to make clear at what time the interview was conducted.

 Having been a printmaker in her early career, Ellyn Bivin has moved in recent years toward monoprints and painting.
 Her work is characterized by subtly of color, careful composition, and often, humor.
 Ellyn did a joint show with Renel Plouffe at Graffiti Gallery entitled Texture and Shadow.

 See additional work or contact the artist at:Ellyn Bivin

 Josiah is a young artist noted for his energetic line drawings.
 His work speaks to current events. his passion for music and cinema, and his love for his African-American heritage.
 A very active member of the art community in Chattanooga, Josiah is involved with numerous organizations and events.

 See additional work or contact the artist at: Josiah Golson

 David took up painting relatively recently.
 Primarily a color field artist, he has developed a interesting technique using oil pastel on Hardie Board.
 He has had artwork purchased by the Univeristy of Tennessee, Chattanooga and has done a substantial commission for Memorial Hospital, in addition to his other sales.